 - 1. Never use a dry cloth to remove dust.
 Instead, use a microfiber towel or soft cotton cloth moistened with cold or warm, clean water, and wipe across the window, not up and down.
 MOPAR® Jeep Soft Glass Window Cleaner or equivalent will safely clean all plastic windows without scratching.
-It removes fine scratches to improve visibility and provides UV protection to help prevent yellowing. - 2.
+It removes fine scratches to 7 improve visibility and provides UV protection to help prevent yellowing. - 2.
 When washing, never use hot water or anything stronger than a mild soap.
 Never use solvents such as alcohol or harsh cleaning agents.

 - 3. Always rinse thoroughly with cold water, then wipe with a soft and slightly moist, clean cloth. - 4.
 When removing frost, snow or ice, never use a scraper or de-icing chemicals.
-Use warm water only if you must clean the window quickly. - 5.
-Debris (sand, mud/dirt, dust, or salt) from off-road driving will have a major impact on zipper operation.
+Use warm water only if you must clean the window quickly. - driving will have a major impact on zipper operation.
 Even normal on-road driving and vehicle washing will eventually impact window zipper operation.
 To maintain ease of use of the window zippers, each window zipper should be cleaned and lubricated regularly.
 Use MOPAR® Soft Top Zipper Cleaner and Lubricant or equivalent to ease zipper operation.
 Before applying, make sure the zipper teeth are clear of sand, mud, and other materials.
 Clean both sides of the zipper, not just one side.
 Rinse both zipper halves with fresh water and allow to dry.
-Aggressively work the MOPAR® Soft Top Zipper Cleaner and Lubricant or equivalent into the zipper teeth.
-If a stuck zipper slide is experienced, work the MOPAR® Soft Top Zipper Cleaner and Lubricant or equivalent into the zipper slide.
-Several applications may be required before the zipper comes free.
+Aggressively work the MOPAR® Soft Top